buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Types/IfcMechanicalFastenerTypeEnum.md

 # IfcMechanicalFastenerTypeEnum

-This enumeration defines the different types of mechanical fasteners.
+This enumeration defines the different types of mechanical fasteners.<!-- end of definition -->

 > HISTORY New Enumeration in IFC4.

 ## Items